Essay 6.3 — The Markov Phasic Brain, Part 4 of 13.

 What the architect would not customize is the read-before-write principle itself.
 The principle is the floor: an observation phase that lets the agent write before reading is not an observation phase.

 The shape lifts cleanly off this prototype.
 A real-estate-agent seed working a buyer-side deal would swap the observe roster — in go a PDF parser for inspection reports, a scanner for comparable-sales filings, a zoning-records reader for the parcel — and would lower the synthesis floor and raise the accumulation ceiling, because each document arrives self-contained and the synthesis beats are shorter.
-The multiplier sentinel still locks every tool at phase entry until the agent forecasts the cycle’s scope.
-The paired gates still pace read against write.
-The direct-action budget still pushes investigation onto the agent’s own roster of subagents.
-The agent’s .claude/knowledge/ still carries the prior deals as the primary source the next observe begins from.
+What does not change is the machinery underneath: the entry voice still orients each phase toward its kind of work, the paired gates pace reading against writing, the direct-action budget pushes investigation onto the agent’s own roster of subagents, and the seed’s .claude/knowledge/ carries the prior deals forward as the source the next observe begins from.

-The honest design-limit is the same one the cycle inherits everywhere: the multiplier sentinel and the paired gates are friction — voice injections, point counters, block messages — not mathematical enforcement of the right scope or the right depth.
+The honest design-limit is the same one the cycle inherits everywhere: the paired gates are friction — voice injections, counters, block messages — not mathematical enforcement of the right scope or the right depth.
 Gmode is the documented bypass when off-cycle reading is the right move; the discipline rests on the agent reading the injected voice and choosing to obey.

 The deepest payoff of OBSERVE is the cognitive failure mode it prevents: the assumption-driven plan.
 An agent that skips observation does not skip having a model of the world — it just relies on the model it already had, which was shaped by the prompt and the LLM’s prior, neither of which has read the actual project or the architect’s situation.
 The structural insistence on observation before action is the prototype’s answer to LLM-mediated assumption drift.
 The friction is the pedagogy.
 The phase is the compartment.

 OBSERVE writes once, into the working memory, and hands the result forward.
-The next sub-essay opens PLAN — the phase that turns observations into a binding contract before any code is written.
+The next essay opens PLAN — the phase that turns observations into a binding contract before any code is written.

-Previous: Essay 6.2 — The Discipline and the Map — the full transition graph and the tool-restriction pedagogy.
+Previous: Essay 6.2b — The Phase Map — a quick tour of all the phases.
 Next: Essay 6.4 — PLAN — Decide, Then Lock — turning observation into a binding contract.